The number of overseas Filipino workers has continuously been increasing in number over the years.

 They rush an investment without learning about it thoroughly

 Kailangan ko mag invest agad bago ko maubos itong savings ko

 There are OFWs who think investing their savings sooner is a good idea before they spend it on unimportant items or be drawn to impulse buying.
 In many cases, friends and family introduce them to a certain business they may not be familiar with.
 Set up an Internet cafe, construct a poultry farm, or buy a jeepney.
-Such friends and family may know a thing or two but it does not guarantee the business will prosper especially if the OFW who is the sole investor is not aware of the other aspects in the business.
+Such friends and family may know a thing or two but it does not guarantee the business will prosper especially if the OFW who is the sole investor is not aware of the other aspects of the business.

-What happens if the computer units in the Internet cafe are infected with virus?
+What happens if the computer units in the Internet cafe are infected with a virus?
 How will the business deal with a patchy Internet connection or regular power outage?